amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 The .NET SDK does not contain any specific observability features.
 All observability features are offered at the Dapr level.

 If you want to emit telemetry from your .NET application, you need to use the SDK for the monitoring tool of your choice.
-The [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/net/) for instance allows you to publish your application's telemetry using the Open Telemetry standard.
+The [OpenTelemetry SDK for .NET][9] for instance allows you to publish your application's telemetry using the Open Telemetry standard.
 Follow the specific SDK's documentation on how to configure and use it.

-## Reference architecture: eShopOnDapr
+## Reference architecture: eShopOnDapr [WIP]

 > **TODO**
 >